A closer look at the most debated and controversial moments involving Marsha Blackburn.

 In 2017, Marsha Blackburn supported Trump's executive order imposing a temporary travel and immigration ban barring citizens of seven Muslim-majority countries from entering the U.S.

-In June 2018, Marsha Blackburn published an op-ed advocating for increased regulation of technology companies, which sparked backlash among Google employees.
+In June 2018, Marsha Blackburn published an op-ed arguing for greater oversight and restrictions on tech companies, sparking a vocal backlash among Google employees.

 In August 2019, Marsha Blackburn co-signed an amicus brief to the U.S. Supreme Court arguing that Title VII of the Civil Rights Act of 1964 does not prohibit employment discrimination based upon sexual orientation or gender identity.

-In November 2019, #MoscowMarcia started trending on Twitter after Marsha Blackburn tweeted allegations against Alexander Vindman during Trump's first Senate impeachment trial.
+In November 2019, the hashtag #MoscowMarcia started trending on Twitter after Marsha Blackburn tweeted allegations against Alexander Vindman during Trump's first Senate impeachment trial.
+The Week characterized her tweet as a "conspiratorial smear".

-In December 2020, Marsha Blackburn posted a controversial tweet about China, leading to a heated exchange with a Chinese official on Twitter and protests from the Tennessee Chinese American Alliance.
+In December 2020, Marsha Blackburn posted a controversial tweet about China's history, leading to a heated exchange with a Chinese official and protests from the Tennessee Chinese American Alliance.

-During a 2020 Commerce Committee hearing, Marsha Blackburn claimed that tech companies stifle free speech and questioned Google's chief Sundar Pichai about the employment status of an employee who had criticized her.
+During a 2020 Commerce Committee hearing, Marsha Blackburn claimed that tech companies stifle free speech and questioned Google chief Sundar Pichai about the employment status of an employee who had criticized her.

-In 2020, after Biden won the United States presidential election, Marsha Blackburn supported Trump's false claims of victory and fundraised to support the Trump campaign's efforts to overturn the election results in court.
+In 2020, after Biden won the presidential election, Marsha Blackburn supported Trump's false claims of victory and raised funds to overturn the election results in court.
+Although she briefly called Biden the 'president-elect' on November 20, she retracted this as a mistake.

-On January 2, 2021, Marsha Blackburn and 10 other Republican senators announced their intent to oppose the certification of the 2020 United States presidential election results during the January 6th joint session of Congress, citing unsubstantiated claims of widespread election fraud and irregularities.
+On January 2, 2021, Marsha Blackburn and 10 other Republican senators announced their intent to vote against certifying the 2020 presidential election results on January 6, alleging widespread election fraud and unconstitutional changes to voting laws.

-In March 2021, Marsha Blackburn visited the southern border of the United States with other Republican senators, accusing President Biden of encouraging illegal immigration.
+In March 2021, Marsha Blackburn visited the southern border of the United States with several other Republican senators; she accused President Biden of encouraging a surge of illegal immigration.

-In 2021, Marsha Blackburn likened President Biden's proposal for universal pre-K and subsidized child care to the communist policies of the Soviet Union, falsely claiming the administration intended to place children in pre-K against their parents' wishes.
+In 2021, Marsha Blackburn likened President Biden's proposal for universal pre-K and subsidized child care to the communist policies of the Soviet Union.
+She also falsely claimed that the Biden administration proposed to put children in pre-K even if their parents did not want to send them there.

 In March 2022, Marsha Blackburn called Griswold v.
-Connecticut, a landmark Supreme Court decision protecting the right to contraception, "constitutionally unsound".
+Connecticut, a landmark Supreme Court decision protecting the right to contraceptives, "constitutionally unsound".

-On March 22, 2022, during the confirmation hearings for Supreme Court nominee Ketanji Brown Jackson, Marsha Blackburn questioned Jackson about the definition of the word 'woman'.
+On March 22, 2022, during the confirmation hearings for Supreme Court nominee Ketanji Brown Jackson, Marsha Blackburn asked Jackson to define the word "woman".

-In August 2022, Marsha Blackburn led a congressional delegation to Taiwan, where she met with Taiwanese President Tsai Ing-wen and voiced support for Taiwan's independence.
+In August 2022, Marsha Blackburn led a congressional delegation to Taiwan, where she met with Taiwanese President Tsai Ing-wen and voiced support for Taiwan.

-In March 2023, California Governor Gavin Newsom criticized Marsha Blackburn for accepting over $1 million in campaign donations from the National Rifle Association of America and voting against gun control measures.
+In March 2023, California Governor Gavin Newsom criticized Marsha Blackburn for accepting over $1 million in campaign donations from the National Rifle Association of America and voting against gun control measures, including the Bipartisan Safer Communities Act, which passed in 2022.

 In 2024, Marsha Blackburn was targeted by the Chinese government's Spamouflage influence operation.